jmarquesOT/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 .. note::

-   The **organization by categories** is achieved through the *labels of the component type*.
+   The **organization by categories** is achieved through the *tags of the component type*.
-   That is, a typology belongs to each of the categories added as labels to that typology.
+   That is, a typology belongs to each of the categories added as tags to that typology.
    For more information, consult the section: `Component types <../catalog_and_maps/administration_console.html#component-types>`_